rycu/team-player/README.md

 React and Redux Example app.

-team-player is a fantasy football picker with a retro UX.
+team-player will be a fantasy football picker with a retro UX.

 ## Technologies